What to See in Madrid, Spain in 3 Days

 Other Cultural Gems:

-- Reina Sofia Museum: Explore modern and contemporary art, featuring Picasso’s famous masterpiece, Guernica.
+- The Reina Sofia Museum lets you observe both modern contemporary art and Picasso’s most famous work Guernica.

 Day 3: Authentic Madrid